 In order to promote a modal shift of transportation towards shipping, links between ports must be well developed, barriers in the logistics sector overcome and port and hinterland infrastructure in place.
-There is a ongoing need to optimize infrastructure with a view to lowering costs and strengthening the competitive edge of shipping.
+It would be advisable to continuously to optimize infrastructure with a view to lowering costs and strengthening the competitive edge of shipping.